WordPress/gutenberg/packages/block-editor/README.md

  **experimentalEnableLegacyWidgetBlock  boolean       Whether the user has enabled the Legacy Widget Block **experimentalEnableMenuBlock          boolean       Whether the user has enabled the Menu Block **experimentalBlockDirectory           boolean       Whether the user has enabled the Block Directory
+ \_\_experimentalEnableFullSiteEditing    boolean       Whether the user has enabled Full Site Editing

 <a name="SkipToSelectedBlock" href="#SkipToSelectedBlock">#</a> **SkipToSelectedBlock**